 STEM Teacher Graduate Scholarships

 Science, Technology, Engineering and Math (STEM) Teachers for America's Future - Graduate Scholarships

 2021 Signature Sponsors

 The AFCEA Educational Foundation is offering competitive based scholarships of $2,500 each to students actively pursuing a graduate degree or credential/licensure for the purpose of teaching STEM (science, technology, engineering or math) subjects at a U.S. school in grades K-12.
 The scholarships are made possible by generous contributions from ManTech International and AFCEA International.

 To be eligible, students must be U.S. citizens and living in the United States.
-Graduate candidates must be attending an accredited U.S. college or university on-campus and majoring in secondary education for the purpose of teaching STEM (science, technology, engineering or math) subjects in a U.S. school in grades K-12.
+Graduate candidates must be attending an accredited U.S. college or university (online students are eligible) and majoring in education for the purpose of teaching STEM (science, technology, engineering or math) subjects in a U.S. school in grades K-12.
 Graduate-level candidates must be currently taking at least two semester-equivalent classes at an accredited U.S. college or university at the time of application.
 Current credential and licensure students must have completed a bachelor’s of science degree or graduate degree in a STEM major.
 Expected graduation/completion date cannot be in the year the scholarship is awarded.
 Undergraduate students are ineligible to apply.

 AFCEA STEM Teachers Scholarships partnering with National Science Teachers Association and International Technology and Engineering Educators Association

 One STEM Teacher scholarship of $2,500 will be awarded annually to honor the memory of MG Eugene C. Renzi, USA (Ret.).
 This scholarship is made possible in part by a generous endowment from ManTech International.
 The recipient will be selected from the STEM Teacher applicants.
 Please apply via the on-line application available above.

 Information stated below is in effect for the 2021-2022 school year.